Pentaerythritol

-Pentaerythritol is an organic compound with the formula C(CH2OH)4.
-Classified as a polyol, it is a white solid.
-Pentaerythritol is a building block for the synthesis and production of explosives, plastics, paints, appliances, cosmetics, and many other commercial products.
+Pentaerythritol is a white solid.
+It is a building block for the synthesis and production of explosives, plastics, paints, appliances, cosmetics, and many other commercial products.

-The word pentaerythritol is a blend of penta- in reference to its 5 carbon atoms and erythritol, which also possesses 4 alcohol groups.
+The word pentaerythritol is a blend of penta- in reference to its five carbon atoms and erythritol, which also possesses 4 alcohol groups.

 Synthesis

 Pentaerythritol was first reported in 1891 by German chemist Bernhard Tollens and his student P. Wigand.
-It may be prepared via a base-catalyzed multiple-addition reaction between acetaldehyde and 3 equivalents of formaldehyde to give pentaerythrose (CAS: 3818-32-4), followed by a Cannizzaro reaction with a fourth equivalent of formaldehyde to give the final product.
+It may be prepared via a base-catalyzed multiple-addition reaction between acetaldehyde and 3 equivalents of formaldehyde to give pentaerythrose (CAS: 3818-32-4), followed by a Cannizzaro reaction with a fourth equivalent of formaldehyde to give the final product plus formate ion.

 Uses

 Pentaerythritol is a versatile building block for the preparation of many compounds, particularly polyfunctionalized derivatives. applications include alkyd resins, varnishes, polyvinyl chloride stabilizers, tall oil esters, antioxidants (e.g. Anox 20).
 Such derivatives are found in plastics, paints, cosmetics, and many other products.
+Relevant to resins, pentaerythritol is a precursor to other polyol, such as dipentaerythritol:

 Esters of pentaerythitol are biodegradable, and they are used as transformer oils.
 Due to a very high flash point they also find some use in lubricating gas turbines.